matti/kontena-faq/README.md

 Alternatively when you expose a service (eg. "node"), all instances are accessible as `stack-N`

+## How can I remove something, like secrets from stack?

+Set it to something empty like `secrets: []`

 ## Services

 ### Does min_health work for services that do not have a healthcheck?